 - For the study to have been blinded, it would have required placebo injections like the XR-NTX kits or placebo tablets for BUP-NX

 - Patients would be able to determine their respective treatment quite quickly, given their long experience with opioid use

-- Due to an increase risk of overdose in newly detoxified opioid users, the use of placebo and/or masking of medications was considered unethical
+- Due to an increased risk of overdose in newly detoxified opioid users, the use of placebo and the masking of medications were considered unethical

 Funding/Support: The study was supported by unrestricted grants from the Research Council of Norway and the Western Norway Regional Health Authority.
 Financial support was also received from the Norwegian Centre for Addiction Research, University of Oslo, and from Akershus University Hospital.